-Julie B. Feder
+Julie Feder

-In August 2018, we entered into an employment offer letter, or the Feder Offer Letter, with Ms. Feder who serves as our Chief Financial Officer.
-The Feder Offer Letter provides for Ms. Feder's at-will employment, base salary and target annual bonus.
+In August 2018, we entered into an employment offer letter, or the Feder Offer Letter, with Ms. Feder, for the position of Chief Financial Officer.
+The Feder Offer Letter provides for Ms. Feder's at-will employment, base salary, and target annual bonus.
 Ms. Feder is eligible to participate in the employee benefit plans available to our employees, subject to the terms of those plans.

-Pursuant to the Feder Offer Letter, in the event that Ms. Feder's employment is terminated by us without "cause" (as defined in the Feder Offer Letter), subject to her execution of a release within 60 days of such termination, Ms. Feder will be entitled to (i) continuation of her base salary for nine months and (ii) provided Ms. Feder has properly elected to continue her healthcare coverage pursuant to COBRA, the continuation of healthcare coverage premiums on the same premium-sharing basis for nine months.
+Pursuant to the Feder Offer Letter, in the event that Ms. Feder's employment is terminated by us without "cause" (as defined in the Feder Offer Letter), subject to her execution of a release within 60 days of such termination, she will be entitled to receive (i) continuation of her annual base salary for nine months and (ii) subject to Ms. Feder's timely election to continue COBRA health coverage and copayment of premium amounts at the applicable active employees' rate, a monthly cash payment equal to the amount that we would have paid to provide health insurance to Ms. Feder for nine months.

-Ms. Feder has also entered into a Confidential Information, Non-Solicitation and Invention Assignment Agreement with us that contains non-disclosure provisions that apply during and for 12 months following her employment with us.
+Ms. Feder has also entered into a Confidential Information, Non-Solicitation, and Invention Assignment Agreement with us that contains non-solicitation and non-disclosure provisions that apply during and for one year following her employment with us.